melkorinos/Java-POM-Suite/README.md

 To run the suite please load the solution and run `mvn test` for all tests.

-Possible improvements:
+Future improvements:
 -Implement parallel execution
 -Split test steps into multiple files
 -Remove remaining Thread.Sleep

 ## Test Scenarios